 Proposed Amendments to Article 10 and Annex B

 Draft as of 3 August 2021

+Draft with changes adopted 3 August and suggestions from ccNSO per 30 August

 Article 10

 Section 10.4.
 MEMBERSHIP

 (a) The ccNSO shall have a membership consisting of ccTLD managers.
 Any ccTLD manager that meets the membership qualifications stated in Section 10.4(b) shall be entitled to be members of the ccNSO.
 For purposes of this Article 10, a “ccTLD manager” is the organization or entity responsible for managing a ccTLD according to and under the current heading “Delegation Record” in the Root Zone Database, or under any later modification, for that country-code top-level domain.